akhilwadhwa22/Simple-Linux-Shell-Implementation-in-C/README.md

 ./myshell
 ```
 ## Improvements
-- working on implementing a more optimized buffer for storing history.
+- Working on implementing a more optimized buffer for storing history.
 Some of the potential implementation:
 ```
 LRU (Least Recently Used)
 Circular Linked-List